keijiro/Minis/README.md

 ### Input Controls

 When Minis is installed to a project, MIDI control elements appear under "Other" > "MIDI Device".
-You can also use the "Listen" button to specify a control.
+You can also use the "Listen" button to select a control.

 ![gif](https://i.imgur.com/nFzQM2M.gif)

-**TIPS** - For some reason, the listener only reacts to notes with high velocity (higher than 63).
+**TIPS** - There is a small known issue where the listener only reacts to notes with high velocity (higher than 63).
 You may have to press a key strongly.

 The MIDI Notes are shown as button controls with names like "Note C4".
-These controls work as pressure sensitive buttons.
-The button value (pressure) is set based on the velocity of the note.
+These controls work as pressure-sensitive buttons.
+These button values are normalized as values between 0.0 to 1.0.

-MIDI Controls (CC) are shown as axis controls with names like "Control 10".
+The MIDI Controls (CC) are shown as axis controls with names like "Control 10".
 These axis values are normalized as values between 0.0 to 1.0.

 For further usage of the new Input System, please see the [Input System manual].